Echez-cpu/Echez-cpu/README.md

 - I often stay up late if a problem is unsolved — I don’t rest until I crack it.
 - I enjoy working long hours in deep focus, especially when building something meaningful.
 - Striving for perfection isn’t just a goal — it’s part of how I approach engineering.
+- I’m diving deeper into cybersecurity, especially in the areas of network security, container security, and system hardening.